5 Countries Offering Free Tuition & Scholarships to International Students in 2022

-Did you know that there are universities in certain countries which offer tuition FREE admission to international students in 2018?
-There are also universities whose tuition fees are easily affordable.
+Did you know that there are universities in certain countries offering FREE tuition admission to international students in 2022?
+There are also universities whose tuition fees are relatively affordable.

-While university fees continue to rise in many parts of the world, discouraged students among some of us might be thinking that getting a recognized degree or qualification abroad is impossible without a loaded dollar/ euros bank account at your disposal, or without obtaining a scholarship.
+While university fees continue to rise in many parts of the world, discouraged students might be thinking that getting a recognized degree or qualification abroad is impossible without a loaded dollar/ euros bank account at your disposal, or without obtaining a scholarship.

-Interest in foreign study in Germany seems to be growing.
+Interest in a foreign study in Germany is growing.
 This is largely due to the fact that there are no undergraduate tuition fees at public universities in Germany, and this applies to both German students and internationals, regardless of nationality.
-Gemany notably also hosts many of the online universities that are tuition free.
+Germany notably also hosts many of online universities that are tuition free.

 For both undergraduate and graduate degrees, you can study for free in public German universities.
 This is generally true for international students worldwide, inside, or outside the EU/EEA zone.
 The only fees required are called “administrative fees” that cost around 100 – 200 EUR/year and they are dedicated to student services, covering costs for bus tickets to the university, student cafeterias and more.

 Every year, the German Academic Exchange Service (DAAD: Deutscher Akademischer Austausch Dienst) provides financial support to over 120,000 highly-qualified German and international students to live and study in Germany for free or at a more affordable cost.
 The scholarships to study in Germany are offered to domestic and international students of all levels, as well as academics and researchers.